inderjeetnair/inderjeetnair.github.io/index.md

 author: Inderjeet Nair
 toc: true
 ---
-I am a Research Associate at [Adobe Research Labs, Bangalore](https://research.adobe.com/careers/bangalore/) working on a wide range of Machine Learning projects in Document intelligence, Natural Language Processing, Information Extraction and Legal Artifical Intelligence.
+I am a Research Associate at [Adobe Research Labs, Bangalore](https://research.adobe.com/careers/bangalore/) working on a wide range of Machine Learning projects in Document intelligence, Natural Language Processing, Information Extraction and Legal Artificial Intelligence.
 I recieved my Bachelor of Technology (BTech.) in Electrical Engineering with Minor in Computer Science and Engineering from [Indian Institute of Technology, Bombay (IIT Bombay)](https://www.iitb.ac.in/) in 2021.

 ## Research